rowcased/rowcased.github.io/alternate_page.md

 ### 4. Moderator

+One of the greatest features of Codewars is the community of members that develop and maintain the site.
+Most of the day to day activity is managed by a large set of highly active and very talented programmers

+oh, and you can get banned or punished fix kata answer questions raise issues on kata resolve issues, mostly wrongs, but somwtimes I fix a problem

+### site maintainance
+could add a test, change a parameter, alter syntax or name-casing according to language,
+### issues

+###

 moderator; in providing maintenance to kata, ranking beta submissions, and guiding new users.

-Because rank, did stuff... in answering questions and repairing issues with faulty kata Here I am going into detail about what it means to be a moderator on Codewars.
-There is no pay, but the hours are good.
+Because rank, did stuff... in answering questions and repairing issues with faulty kata There is no pay, but the hours are good.
 I have no real authority, although I do have the power to make some changes.
 I like that I have earned the ability to alter things on the website, so I respect that power and tread very carefully.

 <a href="https://rowcased.github.io/">(return to portfolio)</a>